RIM's first loss in 7 years dims outlook further: analysts

 On Thursday, RIM recorded its first quarterly loss since the fourth quarter of fiscal 2005 and said it would no longer issue financial forecasts.

-"The lack of outlook, unit growth deceleration and inventory build is a negative for RIM's technology supply chain, specifically Celestica Inc, Flextronics International Ltd and Jabil Circuit Inc," Citigroup analysts said in a note dated March 29.
+"The lack of outlook, unit growth deceleration and inventory build is a negative for RIM's technology supply chain, specifically Celestica Inc (CLS.N), Flextronics International Ltd (FLEX.O) and Jabil Circuit Inc (JBL.N)," Citigroup analysts said in a note dated March 29.

 RIM makes up 20 percent of sales at Celestica, 15 percent at Jabil, and 10 percent at Flextronics, RBC and Citigroup said.